tldr-pages/tldr/pages/linux/synopkg.md

 `sudo synopkg uninstall {{package}}`

-- Check if a package is updatable:
+- Check if updates are available for a package:

 `synopkg checkupdate {{package}}`